 Direct Citizen Input: Trophy Club has several Boards and Committees whose role is to ensure that various standards and guidelines are not only adhered to, but are continually adapted to fit the needs and desires of the community.

 Water Conservation Plan: Trophy Club has year-round watering restrictions to conserve water.
-As a part of the Drought Contingency & Emergency Water Management Plan, Trophy Club follows Fort Worth through the various drought and emergency response stages as drought conditions require.
+As a part of the Drought Contingency & Emergency Water Management Plan, and the Water Conservation Plan, Trophy Club follows Fort Worth through the various drought and emergency response stages as drought conditions require.
 Additionally, public awareness and education tools are implemented to remind users to conserve water.

 Semi-annual Household Hazardous Waste Events: Trophy club sponsors a spring and fall event open to all residents to safely and conveniently dispose of unwanted household hazardous waste and to prevent pollution.
 Residents may also go directly to the Fort Worth Environmental Center at 6400 Bridge Street in Fort Worth, 817-392-3279.
 Please take your water bill as proof of residency.